The Ultimate Guide to Getting Your Users to Their Aha Moment

 Qualaroo is a tool that lets you time these surveys right as a prospect moves his mouse to the back button.
 Hit unengaged users with a multiple choice question to see why your aha moment didn't land.

-Knowing the core triggers for Aha! gives you the ammo to create several, more tailored onboarding experiences.
+Knowing the core triggers for aha gives you the ammo to create several, more tailored onboarding experiences.
 You're no longer limited by one experience that you've blindly been optimizing for the entirety of your user base.
-Instead, you can create personalized journey for several different types of users—whether they're marketers, engineers, or CEOs.
+Instead, you can create personalized journey for several different types of users—whether they're marketers, engineers, or CEOs—or based on subject matter expertise.

-Here's how to personalize your users' journey to Aha!.
+So, how can you personalize your users' journey to aha?
+Here's how to begin:

 Segment your new users